 What is a Budget Review and Adjustments Template?

 Annual Budget Review and Adjustments templates are considered management input forms and are often used by the budget manager and the president’s office to review departmental budgets and make final adjustments and comments.
-Some of the key functionality in this type of input form is that it brings up the requested revenues and expenses for a department/school and then allows for adjustments.
+Key functionality in this type of input form shows the requested revenues and expenses for a department/school and then allows for adjustments.
 The budget manager and the president’s office have separate input and comment columns leading up to the final approved budget.
 The bottom (not visible in the screenshot below) of the template displays the net surplus or deficit.
-You find an example of this type of input form below.
+You will find an example of this type of input form below.

 Purpose of Budget Review Templates

 Universities and colleges use Budget Review Templates to streamline the analysis, review and approval of the institution’s individual budgets.
-When used as part of good business practices in a Budgeting and Planning department, a higher education institution can improve its annual budget process and speed as well as reduce the chances that budgets are delayed or confusing due to lack of documentation and workflow.
+When used as part of good business practices in a Budgeting and Planning department, a higher education institution can improve and speed up its annual budget process, as well as, reduce the chances that budgets are delayed or unclear from lack of documentation and workflow.